wilmix8/DOTWEB3.0Part2/README.md

 Note: Here  we use  only   JDollar.exe  and JDollar .dll

-24)  JWEB  with  JAVA8
+24)  JWEB  with  JAVA7
 =======================

-JAVA8-J$  is  also  a part  of  JDollarPArt2
+JAVA7(OAKJAVA) -J$  is  also  a part  of  JDollarPArt2